 We believe that our operating results for the foreseeable future will continue to depend to a significant extent on revenue attributable to Apple, our largest end customer.
-Sales attributable to this end customer have historically accounted for a large portion of our revenue and accounted for approximately 37% and 34% of our revenue for the three months ended March 31, 2021 and 2020, respectively.
-Revenue attributable to this end customer decreased in absolute dollars and as a percentage of revenue from 2019 to 2020 and increased in absolute dollars and as a percentage of revenue from three months ended March 31, 2020 to 2021.
+Sales attributable to this end customer have historically accounted for a large portion of our revenue and accounted for approximately 20%, 23%, 45% and 36% of our revenue for the three and nine months ended September 30, 2021 and 2020, respectively.
+Revenue attributable to this end customer decreased in absolute dollars and as a percentage of revenue from 2019 to 2020 and increased in absolute dollars but decreased as a percentage of revenue from three and nine months ended September 30, 2020 to 2021.
 We anticipate revenue attributable to this customer will fluctuate from period to period, although we expect to remain dependent on this end customer for a substantial portion of our revenue for the foreseeable future.
 Although we sell our products to this customer through distributors on a purchase order basis, including Pernas Electronics Co., Ltd. ("Pernas"), Arrow Electronics, Inc. ("Arrow"), and Quantek Technology Corporation ("Quantek"), we have a development and supply agreement, which provides a general framework for certain transactions with Apple.
 This agreement continues until either party terminates for material breach.
 Under this agreement, we have agreed to develop and deliver new products to this end customer at its request, provided it also meets our business purposes, and have agreed to indemnify it for intellectual property infringement or any injury or damages caused by our products.
 This end customer does not have any minimum or binding purchase obligations to us under this agreement and could elect to discontinue making purchases from us with little or no notice.
-If our end customers were to choose to work with other manufacturers or our relationships with our customers is disrupted for any reason, it could have a significant negative impact on our business.
-Any reduction in sales attributable to our larger customers, including our largest end customer, would have a s
+If our end customers were to choose to work with other manufacturers or our relationships with our customers is disrupted for any reason, it could have a significant negative impact on our business, financial condition, and results of operations.

-Because our sales are made pursuant to standard purchase orders, orders may be cancelled, reduced, or rescheduled with little or no notice and without penalty.
+Because most of our sales are made pursuant to standard purchase orders, orders may be cancelled, reduced, or rescheduled with little or no notice and without penalty.
 Cancellations of orders could result in the loss of anticipated sales without allowing us sufficient time to reduce our inventory and operating expenses.
 In addition, changes in forecasts or the timing of orders from our customers expose us to the risks of inventory shortages or excess inventory.
 This in turn could cause our operating results to fluctuate.

 Our end customers, or the distributors through which we sell to these customers, may choose to use products in addition to ours, use a different product altogether, or develop an in-house solution.
+In addition, the inability of our customers or their contract manufacturers to obtain sufficient supplies of third-party components used with our products could result in a decline in the demand of our products and a loss of sales.
 Any of these events could significantly harm our business, financial condition, and results of operations.
 In addition, if our distributors' relationships with our end customers, including our larger end customers, are disrupted for inability to deliver sufficient products or for any other reason, it could have a significant negative impact on our business, financial condition, and results of operations.